1 PRE-ENTRY TAX PLANNING

 3 GENERAL TAXATION REGIME

-3.1 What gift or estate taxes apply that are relevant to persons becoming established in your jurisdiction?
+3.1 What gift or estate taxes apply that are relevant to persons becoming established in Ireland?

 CAT is charged on Benefits if:

-- either the donor or the beneficiary is Irish tax resident or ordinarily resident; or
+- either the donor or the recipient is Irish tax resident or ordinarily resident; or

 - the subject of the gift or inheritance is an Irish situate asset.